iifl-logo

 The Familiarization Policy of the Company seeks to familiarize the Independent Directors with the working of the Company, their roles, rights and responsibilities, vis a vis the Company, the industry in which the Company operates, business model, etc.

-7.5 Criteria for selection of Directors, KMPs and Senior leadership positions and their remuneration
+7.6.3 Criteria for selection of Directors, KMPs and Senior Management Personnel (SMPs) and their remuneration

-The Board on the recommendation of the Nomination and Remuneration Committee has framed a policy for selection and appointment of Directors, Senior Management Personnel and their remuneration.
+The Board on the recommendation of the Nomination and Remuneration Committee (NRC) has framed a policy for selection and appointment of Directors, KMPs and SMPs and their remuneration.
 The policy is available on the Companys website at the weblink:

-The policy contains, inter-alia, principles governing Directors appointment and remuneration, including criteria for determining qualifications, positive attributes, independence of Directors, etc.
+The policy contains, inter-alia, principles governing the appointment and remuneration of Directors, KMPs and SMPs, including criteria for determining qualifications, positive attributes, independence of Directors, etc.

 Pursuant to the provisions of Sections 2(51) and 203 of the Act read with The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the following are the Key Managerial Personnel of the Company: